A woman contemplates her mortality in this sci-fi love story.

 Katrina pressed the tip of the gun firmly against her temple.
 She’d never lifted a firearm before that morning and was surprised just how light the steel canon felt in her steady hand.
 For so many years it just sat collecting dust in the family safe next to their passports, Repeater documents, and a stack of emergency money.
 Every few months she’d need to open the safe to retrieve something.
 The dial would click back and forth and back one more time before the mechanism inside released.

 Every time the door swung open a cold panic would race through her bones as if the gun were sitting on the other side waiting for the chance to fire into her.
-It was a silly fear, guns don’t typically fire without being touched, but unfamiliar things often breed strange fears.
+It was a silly fear, guns don’t typically shoot without being touched, but unfamiliar things often breed strange fears.
 With surgical caution, her hand would slide in and operate with the utmost precision being sure never to even graze the grey weapon.
-When her business was finished she would quickly seal the door as if the gun were going to hop out after her.
+When her business was finished, she would quickly seal the door as if the gun were going to hop out after her.
 By the time she turned fifty, she no longer feared the firearm.
 No longer respected its power.
 She’d shift it from side to side as she looked deeper into the safe for what she was looking for.

 Katrina adjusted her wrinkled fingers around the grip.
-She liked the wrinkles.
-They were new.
+She liked the wrinkles, they were new.
 She’d never been so old before, her hands were always so silky smooth and soft.
 Her husband, Allen, occasionally joked she should be a hand model and it always made her blush.
 Going through life with a face like hers Katrina learned to cherish any real compliment she received.
 In her mother’s later years, after the Alzheimers had made her honesty cruel, she described her daughter as potato-like in shape with features as jagged and miserable as a ruffled potato chip.
 She had grown up in Idaho and had an intense dislike for potatoes.

 Allen never called her beautiful.
 She never called him handsome.
 It was just an unspoken truth between the two.
 They were not a pretty pair and felt no need to lie about it.
 Their smiles didn’t shine – but their eyes did glimmer for one another.
 Past the physical exterior and into the mind.
 Not to say there was no sexual attraction between the pair.
 They made love quite frequently.
 Even in their freshly wrinkled forms, the two could not keep their hands off one another for more than a few days.